SalomePlatform/adao/doc/using.rst

-The construction of an ADAO case follows a simple approach to define the set of input data, either static or dynamic data, and then generates a complete block diagram used in Y. Many variations exist for the definition of input data, but the logical sequence remains unchanged.
+The construction of an ADAO case follows a simple approach to define the set of input data, either static or dynamic data, and then generates a complete block diagram used in YACS.
+Many variations exist for the definition of input data, but the logical sequence remains unchanged.

 First of all, the user is considered to know the input data needed to set up the data assimilation study.
 These data can be in SALOME or not.

-**Basically, the procedure involves the following steps:**
+**Basically, the procedure of using ADAO involves the following steps:**

 #.  **Activate the ADAO module and use the editor GUI,**
 #.  **Build and modify the ADAO case and save it,**
 #.  **Export the ADAO case as a YACS scheme,**
 #.  **Modify and supplement the YACS scheme and save it,**
 #.  **Execute the YACS case and obtain the results.**

-Each step will be detailed later in the next section.
+Each step will be detailed in the next section.

 Detailed procedure to build an ADAO test case
 ---------------------------------------------